una-ai-mlops-agency/una-ai-mlops-agency.github.io/README.md

 * AI Innovators: Harnessing Emerging Technologies for Business Evolution - Roundtable leader at The Next Web - 20 June 2024
 * [5 ways to fail with time series](https://youtu.be/5jOW6baXYI4?feature=shared) - Talk at PyData Eindhoven - 30 November 2023
 * [Data Contracts in action powered by Python open source ecosystem](https://youtu.be/YGKqvMhaEVA?feature=shared) - Talk at PyData Amsterdam - 16 September 2023
-* PyLadies Amsterdam stand at PyData Amsterdam Conference - 14-16 September 2023
+* PyLadies Amsterdam stand at PyData Amsterdam - 14-16 September 2023
 * Mentor for PyData Amsterdam first-time speakers - 31 July 2023
 * Journey to the cloud: Best practices for Data and AI scaling within Enterprise - Talk at Big Data Expo - 14 September 2022
 * [We build a ML pipeline after we deploy](https://youtu.be/eGrUUuqZIhM?feature=shared) - Talk at EuroPython - 04 October 2021
 * [The Hitchhiker's Guide to the Machine Learning Engineering Galaxy](https://gitnation.com/person/alyona_galyeva/certificates) - Workshop at MLConfEU - 05 November 2020
 * [Human-like Visual Search Application with Small Data](https://youtu.be/2l_WASP1_1A?feature=shared) - Workshop at PyData Global - 08 September 2020
+* PyLadies Amsterdam stand at Amsterdam WIT Regatta - 28 October - 01 November 2023
+* Deepdive: Debiasing AI - Panel discussion at Amsterdam WIT Regatta - 30 October 2019
+* BedTalks on Tech: why the world needs more WIT - Panel discussion at The Next Web - 09-10 May 2019

 ### Meetups
 * [Evaluating LLM-based applications](https://github.com/pyladiesams/eval-llm-based-apps-jan2025) - Workshop at PyLadies Hamburg/Amsterdam - 16 January 2025